torvalds/linux/Documentation/linux_tv/media/dvb/dmx_fcalls.rst

 This ioctl call returns an event if available.
 If an event is not available, the behavior depends on whether the device is in blocking or non-blocking mode.
-In the latter case, the call fails immediately with errno set to EWOULDBLOCK.
+In the latter case, the call fails immediately with errno set to ``EWOULDBLOCK``.
 In the former case, the call blocks until an event becomes available.

 SYNOPSIS